 Data monitoring will help keep customer profiles up to date and make sure the customers stored stay reachable as time passes.
 With this solution, you will delegate the master responsibility of your contact information management to a third-party provider and maintain a clean and GDPR compliant customer database.

 Engage supports automatic updates, courtesy of Dun & Bradstreet.
 This means that we can apply automatic updates of contact details using data from their extensive sources in all the supported countries.

-With this solution it is possible to monitor and automatically update:
+With this solution it's possible to monitor and automatically update: